Bill-Gray/prngs/README.md

 # prngs
 Assorted pseudo-random number (PRN) generators.
-I mostly just use the Mersenne Twister 64-bit variation,  simply because MT has been very thoroughly tested by a lot of people and its weaknesses are known.
-Determining where a PRNG is 'bad' is rather difficult;  I have no good reason not to just use one that has been extensively investigated.
-If MT has problems,  a _lot_ of scientific papers relying on it will have to be investigated.
+I mostly just use the Mersenne Twister 64-bit variation,  simply because MT-64 has been very thoroughly tested by a lot of people and its weaknesses are known (essentially,  it doesn't have any known biases).
+Determining where a PRNG is 'bad' is quite difficult;  as with cryptographic algorithms, you probably shouldn't trust _any_ PRNG unless it has been completely examined and no biases found.
+If MT-64 has problems,  a _lot_ of scientific papers relying on it will have to be investigated.

+However,  I've played around with some other PRNGs,  just out of curiosity, and most of the resulting code is here.
+With the possible exception of the WELL algorithms,  or for use in a game,  I wouldn't use any of them.

 Among other toys,  this has code to :